fygar256/general-assembler-axx/README.md

 The operators and precedence are as follows, based on Python

 ```
 (expression)    An expression enclosed in parentheses
 #               An operator that returns the value of a symbol
 -,~             Negative, bitwise NOT
-@ A unary operator that returns the number of bits in the value that follows
+@               A unary operator that returns the position from the right of the most significant bit of the value that follows.
 := 　　　   　　　Assignment operator
 **              Exponentiation
 *,//            Multiplication, integer division
 +,-             Addition, subtraction
 <<,>>           Left shift, right shift
 &               Bitwise AND
 |               Bitwise OR
 '               Sign extension
 <=,<,>,>=,!=,== Comparison operators
-not(x) Logical NOT
+not             Logical NOT
 &&              Logical AND
 ||              Logical OR
 ```

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.